rms-open-letter/rms-open-letter.github.io/index.md

 ### Individuals

 <!-- Any additional signees should go below this comment in alphabetical order (according to `sort -u`) -->

+<small>(For individual signatures, institutional affiliation is provided for
+identification purposes only and does not constitute endorsement.)</small>

 1. Aadil Ayub
 1. Aaron Carson